 These days, clutches can last for many miles in normal driving conditions.
 Clutches on trucks that regularly carry heavy loads, however, can wear out much faster.

 If your clutch is worn out or broken, you may require a clutch replacement.
-If you are in Bellingham, WA, Deming,Wa, Everson, WA, Ferndale, WA, Lynden, WA, or nearby, Some symptoms of a broken or worn-out clutch include:
+If you are in Bellingham, WA, Deming,Wa, Everson, WA, Ferndale, WA, Lynden, WA, or nearby, Rod's Japanese Auto Care is your top choice for clutch repair.
+Some signs of a broken or worn-out clutch include:

-If you hear grinding noises when you press your clutch pedal, this indicates the clutch is faulty or damaged or there is a low level of fluid in your vehicle.
+Strange noises when the clutch pedal is pressed - If you hear grinding noises when you press your clutch pedal, this indicates that the clutch is faulty or damaged or that there is a low level of fluid in your vehicle.

 The clutch feels soft while pressing - Because the clutch assembly is heavy, it should require some force to press the clutch pedal.
 If it is easier than usual to press the clutch pedal, there is an issue with your clutch.

 The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
-You may notice that the engine RPM is rising but the car is not going any faster.
+You may notice that the engine RPM is rising, but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

-If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.
+The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.